3 Research Groups Working on Reducing and Converting CO2 into Renewable Energy (REC)

 Renewable energy may seem too far out of reach for some, right now.
 Fortunately, research groups across the U.S. are working tirelessly to make it — and with it, renewable energy credits — more available to businesses and individuals.
 Reducing and converting CO2 into renewable energy is becoming more and more feasible, so keep an eye out for up-and-coming conversion technologies to shrink your carbon footprint.

 For now, you may want to find other methods to keep you or your business green.
-But, thanks to the ever-growing accessibility of renewable energy, the earth has renewed hope for healthy ecosystems.
+But, thanks to scientists working to convert carbon emissions (and other CO2 reduction groups and tree planting offset options) into accessible renewable energy, the earth has renewed hope for healthy ecosystems.

 1EPA Green Power Partnership. (n.d.).
 Renewable energy certificates (RECs).
 US EPA.
 Retrieved May 25, 2021, from epa.gov: https://www.epa.gov/greenpower/renewable-energy-certificates-recs